Flag of the European Union EU Clinical Trials Register Help

 •Lung volume reduction surgery or procedure within 12 months prior to screening

-•Participation in or planned participation in a new pulmonary rehabilitation program within 4 weeks prior to screening and throughout the study treatment period.
-Patients who are in the maintenance phase of a rehabilitation program are eligible.
+•Participation in or planned participation in a new pulmonary rehabilitation program.
+Patients who are in the maintenance phase of a rehabilitation program are eligible

 •History of lung transplant

-•Treatment with oral, IV, or IM corticosteroids (>10 mg/day prednisolone equivalent) within 4 weeks prior to initiation of study drug
+•Treatment with oral, IV, or IM corticosteroids within 4 weeks prior to initiation of study drug

 •Initiation of a methylxanthine preparation, maintenance macrolide therapy, and/or PDE4 inhibitor within 4 weeks prior to screening